Venu120/Core-Java-Programs/README.md

-# Instabot.py 🤖 🌟
+# Core JAVA Programs 🤖 🌟

-## Collection of all Java core basic codes
+## Collection of all basic programs required for Core Java

 ## Requirements